Indulgentu/ATM/README.md

 2. Method implementation

 a.
-Try using clear and miningful method names (not names like coolfunctionbro).
+Try using clear and meaningful method names (not names like coolfunctionbro).
 For ex, if you write a part of the "withdraw" money functionality, you may need a function that sets the new balance.
 A good name for that would be something like "setBalance" or "setNewBalance".
 I recommend starting with a lowercase letter and continuing with uppercase like in the above example.